Requirement documents for exporting honey and bee products

 Requirements for the use, manufacture, supply and security of official devices and operator container seals for export animal products and animal material

-This introduction is not part of the Animal Products Notice, but is intended to indicate its general effect.
 For the purposes of safeguarding assurances provided by New Zealand, this notice sets verification requirements and frequencies in relation to animal products for export.

 The purpose of this Notice is to facilitate market access and safeguard assurances provided by New Zealand by setting out general requirements that must be met in order for honey and other bee products to be eligible for export.
 In particular, this Notice specifies the following:

 a) requirements for ensuring that bee products meet market access requirements; and